 SL3-88-222 (18 Sept.
 1973) --- The metropolitan area of Chicago is encompassed in this Skylab 3 Earth Resources Experiments Package (EREP) S190-B photograph taken on Sept.
 18, 1973 from the Skylab space station cluster in Earth orbit.
 The surrounding major cities of Aurora and Joliet, Illinois; Hammond, Gary and East Chicago, Indiana, are easily delineated.
 The photograph reveals the following: (1) Cultural differentiation of commercial, industrial and residential areas for use in population and social studies in micro-macro community planning and in cultural pattern studies in the improvement of urban areas.
 (Aurora is one of 27 census cities of interest to Robert Alexander, a principal investigator.
 Alexander is with the U.S. Geological Survey).
 (2) The transportation network with major corridors and their interchanges, primary and feeder streets for use in network analysis and in the development of models for population movement and land use projection.
 (3) The agricultural lands for land use identification on crop inventory analysis; airports for use in delineation of service and infringement of major man-made features that affect ecosystem balance (support to environmental impact studies).
 (4) Air and water plumes for use in case studies, natural and man-made differentiation of pollution sources, in support of model development and in ecosystem research studies on the effects of pollution.
 (5) Recreational centers for use in relating recreational centers to population centers, establishing possible demands and in development of possible future recreational centers to support the demand.
 All EREP photography is available to the public through the Department of Interior?s Earth Resources Observations Systems Data Center, Sioux Falls, South Dakota, 57198.
 Photo credit: NASA

-AS07-07-1877 (17 Oct.
-1968) --- Hurricane Gladys, Gulf of Mexico, as seen from the Apollo 7 spacecraft during its 91st revolution of the earth.
-Photographed from an altitude of 99 nautical miles, at ground elapsed time of 144 hours and 27 minutes.
+AS07-04-1609 (21 Oct.
+1968) --- Woodlark Island in the Solomon Sea, east of New Guinea and northeast of Australia, as seen from the Apollo 7 spacecraft during its 158th revolution of Earth.
+Photographed from an altitude of 140 nautical miles, at ground elapsed time of 251 hours and 21 minutes.

 AS07-05-1652 (13 Oct.
 1968) --- Pacific coast area of southwestern Mexico, State of Guerrero, from Acapulco to Tecoanapa, as seen from the Apollo 7 spacecraft during its 34th revolution of Earth.
 Photographed from an altitude of 125 nautical miles, at ground elapsed time of 54 hours and 10 minutes.
 Much cloud cover in area.